 Who can participate?

 Will students take the event seriously?
-How can I make sure it stays appropriate?
+How can I make sure it’s appropriate?

 In our experience, students take the campaign seriously and appreciate the opportunity to be in an environment where political discussions are encouraged.
-However, if you are still worried about civil discourse, a teacher or administration can stand in the area where stickers are being distributed.
-As students write their beliefs, the teacher can monitor what is being written if they deem it inappropriate.
+However, if you are still worried about civil discourse, a teacher or administration can stand in the area to monitor what is being written.

-Absolutely, we are encouraging schools to participate between February 29-March 11 to create a national campaign unity.
-However, if you are unable to run an event during that week, then host the campaign when you are able to.
-It is more important that you join the campaign than when you run it!
-Please send an email to email@example.com for special arrangements.
+Absolutely, we are encouraging schools to participate between the official Fight Apathy season to create unity.
+However, if you are unable to run an event during that time, then host the campaign when you can.
+It is more important that you join the campaign than

 When are stickers distributed?

-Often times, stickers are passed out at the beginning of the day as students enter the building or during lunch.
-However, students are encouraged to wear the stickers for the entire duration of the day.
+Often times, stickers are passed out at the beginning of the day or during lunch.
+However, students are encouraged to wear the stickers for the entire day.

 What do I need for my table?

-The bare essentials are stickers (provided) and permanent markers.
-However, putting up signs behind the table will help draw students to the table.
-Posters are available here.
-You could also put handouts on your table to help students understand the event.
-At some schools, students place a poster board on a table with the phrase, “I believe in…” at the top and they allow students to place a post-it note with their beliefs on the poster board.
+The bare essentials are stickers and permanent markers.
+However, putting up signs will help draw students to the table.
+You could also put handouts to help students understand Fight Apathy and JSA.
+At some schools, students place a poster board on a table with the phrase, “I believe in…” at the top and encourage students to place a post- it note with their beliefs on the poster board.
+Find samples here.

-Where’s the best place to set up our Fight Apathy table?
+Where’s the best place to set up my table?

 Try to set up in a place that students are guaranteed to pass.
 The main entrance of your school, the cafeteria, or a central hallway might be optimal places.
 By having a table in a central location, you can encourage passersby to take a sticker rather than counting on them to find the table.

 Try your best to predict how many students will get involved.
 It’s better to overestimate than underestimate.
 At a politically active school, about 75% of students may take a sticker.
-Smaller schools will probably be able to hand out stickers to a higher percentage of students than larger school.
-Generally, a good estimate is to order stickers for 50% of the student body.
+Otherwise, a good estimate is to order stickers for 50% of the student body.

 How do I spread the word about our event?